blockchainlabbp/smartbudget/README.md

 3. `git clone https://gitlab.com/BlokklancMuhely/MuhelyMunkak/smartbudget.git`  - Clone the git repository
 4. `npm install` - within the `smartbudget` folder.
 This will download all dependencies defined in `package.json`.
 These node modules are installed into `node_modules`, therefore only available within the project.

+### Setting up Metamask
+Metamask is a web3.js provider and Ethereum wallet as a browser extension.
+It is essential for interacting with Ethereum smart contracts from the browser.
+1. Read 'Interacting with the dapp in a browser' section at http://truffleframework.com/tutorials/pet-shop
+2. If Metamask transactions fail because of invalid nonce, then change the 'network id' in Ganache settings.
+It usually happens when Ganache is restarted and a totally fresh blockchain is generated because Metamask does not update the fresh state from Ganache.

 ## Running project
 (!)
 Make sure to start `Ganache`, `truffle develop` or `geth` on the port defined in `truffle.js` before running `truffle migrate`